accela673/ToDo-list/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-##ToDo application on nestjs and angular
+ToDo application on nestjs and angular
+To use this programm connect to your database via ".env" file and run the app

 ## Installation